Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 Residential Solar Panel Dimensions

-Most homes use standard residential solar panels.
+Most homes use standard residential solar panels, which are ideal for rooftops with limited space.

 • Length: 65 inches (165 cm)